VladBrok/payback/README.md

 ## Description

 Payback is an e-commerce site where people can [buy](#buying-products) and [sell](#selling-products) products.
-They can communicate with each other using build-in [real-time chat](#real-time-chat).
-To understand how reliable the seller is, users can view all [reviews](#leaving-reviews) about that particular seller (a review can be left only after the product has been purchased).
+Users can communicate with each other using build-in [messenger](#messenger).
+To understand how reliable a seller is, users can view all [reviews](#leaving-reviews) about that particular seller (a review can be left only after the product has been purchased).
 Initially, access to the site is read-only.
 Users must [authenticate](#authentication) in order to perform any actions, such as buying or selling products.

 > _**Disclaimer**: Payback is a pet project.
-All users and products presented on the site are not real, their photos are obtained from public APIs.
+All users and products presented on the site are not real, their photos, descriptions, etc. are obtained from public APIs.
 > The payment system is working in test mode._

 ---

 ## Features

-### Real-time chat
+### Messenger

 You can communicate with other users directly on the site.